BenedictC/BCJSONReader/readme.md

 ````

 ## What is BCJJSONContinuations?
-BCJJSONContinuations is a library designed to deal with the crazy JSON structures that exist in the real world.
+BCJJSONContinuations is a library for processing the crazy JSON structures that exist in the real world.

 ## There are lots of other libraries for handling JSON, why not use one of them?
 Other JSON libraries tends to make simplifying assumptions about the JSON structures that they'll be faced with.
 These